scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 there is an ongoing disconnect between data and its representation.
 This artificial distinction is a lingering consequence of a text-only world and has resulted in a strict split between how we conceptualize 'simple' and 'complex' data.
-Simple data returned from an operation is rendered directly in the interpreter (as strings, short lists, etc.), but more complex data requires an extremely detailed set of explicit steps using external plotting packages such as Matplotlib [Mpl]_ before results can be revealed in a graphical representation.
+Although the IPython notebook has offered the means give objects rich media representations, until now few packages have embraced this approach and none have done so in a compositional manner.
+As a result the most common way to visualize complex data remains for the user to specify a detailed list of steps using an external plotting package such as Matplotlib [Mpl]_.

 Here we introduce HoloViews, a library of simple classes designed to provide an immediately available representation for even complex data